takemaru/dnet/README.md

 Installation
 ---------------------------------------------------------------------

+### Requirements

+DNET is Python scripts, which depend on some C/C++ programs.
+We require Python and C/C++ compilers for installation and execution.

+We confirmed that DNET works the following environment.

+- Python 2.7
+- gcc/g++ 4.1.2
+- GNU Make 3.81

+### Installation

 First, we extract a DNET package and move into it.

 ```bash
 $ git clone https://github.com/takemaru/dnet.git
 $ cd dnet/
 ```

+#### Dependencies

 Next, we resolve dependencies.
 DNET requires *fukashigi* combinatorial problem solver, and fukashigi depends on two libraries